-Not to preach or sound like some ol' fart, but let me tell you, from the perspective of someone who has reached their 60s, retirement time comes much faster than you think is even possible.
-I encourage you to spend a few minutes with this retirement calculator to see what your future will hold.
-More below...»
+Not to preach or sound like some ol' fart, but let me tell you, from the perspective of someone who has reached their 60s, retirement time comes much faster than you would think is even possible.

 The above calculator takes into account your current retirement savings plus additional contributions from your income as well as (optional) projected wage gains and evaluates your goals.
 It then charts your post retirement income to see if you are on track to meet those goals.

 "ROI during retirement" rate goes into effect the day the last retirement contribution is made rather than on the day of the first income withdrawal.
 Setting the effective date equal to the final contribution date is a slightly more conservative approach when the after retirement rate is lower than the before retirement rate.
 (It is a less conservative approach when the opposite is true.)

 The calculator has 13 inputs, 4 of them are required:

 - Your Current age